d-kleine/barrel_detection/README.md

 python 2_inference.py path/to/test/image.jpg turret_keypoints[1]
 ```

-### **4. Output Information**

-The script will execute and perform inference on the specified test image, displaying the image and printing the following information:
+As the Juypter Notebook, the script will execute and perform inference on the specified test image, displaying the image and printing the following information:

 - Image processing details, including the file path, dimensions, and detection results.
 - Speed metrics for preprocessing, inference, and postprocessing.